Directional Optimism for Safe Linear Bandits: Safe Phased Elimination Algorithm

 As is commonly used for phased elimination algorithms \cite{auer2002using,chu2011contextual,lattimore2020learning}, we assume that the noise terms are independent subgaussian random variables. \begin{assumption} The noise sequences $(\epsilon_t)_{t=1}^T$ and $(\eta_t)_{t=1}^T$ are sequences of independent $\rho$-subgaussian random variables. \end{assumption} With this, we state the regret guarantees for the Safe-PE algorithm in Theorem \ref{thm:safepe}. \begin{theorem} Let Assumptions \ref{ass:set_bound}, \ref{ass:bounded} and \ref{ass:pe_noise} hold.
 When the action set is a finite star-convex set, the regret of Safe-PE (Algorithm \ref{alg:pe1} in Appendix \ref{apx:safepe}) is $\Octil(\frac{1}{b^2}\sqrt{d T})$. \end{theorem}

-Theorem \ref{thm:safepe} shows that, for the safe linear bandit problem, the dependence on the dimension in the regret can be reduced to $\sqrt{d}$ when $k \ll 2^d$.
-However, the regret bound of Safe-PE depends on $\frac{1}{b^2}$, whereas the regret bound of ROFUL depends on $\frac{1}{b}$.
+Theorem \ref{thm:safepe} shows that, for the case when the action set is a finite star convex set, the regret of Safe-PE is $\Octil(\sqrt{d T})$ in terms of $d$ and $T$.
+Note that the regret only depends on the number of directions ($k$) in log factors and therefore this improves on the regret of ROFUL in terms of $d$ when $k \ll 2^d$.
+For example, if the directions are the coordinate directions, i.e. $u_i = e_i$, then $k = 2d$ and therefore the regret bound of Safe-PE is $\Octil(\sqrt{d T})$ since $d$ only appears in log factors.
+However, if the directions are the corners of the hypercube, then $k = 2^d$ and the regret bound of Safe-PE is $\Octil(d \sqrt{T})$.
+Also, note that the regret bound of Safe-PE depends on $\frac{1}{b^2}$, whereas the regret bound of ROFUL depends on $\frac{1}{b}$.
 As such, the regret bound of ROFUL is still tighter than that of Safe-PE in some settings, e.g. when $b$ is small and $d = 1$.

-\section{Extension to linked convex constraints}
+\section{Extension to Linked Convex Constraints}

-In this section, we generalize the design and analysis of the algorithms ROFUL, Safe-PE and OPLB to a novel setting which we call \emph{linked convex constraints}, where the output of the constraint function is multi-dimensional and must lie in an arbitrary convex set.
+In this section, we generalize the design and analysis of the algorithms ROFUL, Safe-PE and GenOP to a novel setting which we call \emph{linked convex constraints}, where the output of the constraint function is multi-dimensional and must lie in an arbitrary convex set.
 The key challenge in this setting is characterizing how far a point in the optimistic action set is from the pessimistic action set.
 To address this, we leverage a theoretical tool from the zero-order optimization literature.
 We only provide a description of key contributions in this section and leave the details of the algorithms to Appendix~\ref{apx:convex}.